Entanglement Verification in Quantum Networks with Tampered Nodes: Entanglement Verification Protocols

-\textbf{Cost Analysis} --- \textsf{AC1} consists of $m$ repetitions of the following operations: \begin{itemize} \item classical bit dispatching ($k+1$ by the Verifier, where $k$ is the size of the identifier that specifies which qubit pair is being checked, and $1$ is for $s$; $2$ by the Other Party); \item preparation of a qubit with state $|\psi\rangle$ (once by the Other Party) \item application of the CNOT gate (once by the Other Party); \item application of the $H$ gate (once by the Other Party, never or once by the Verifier depending on $s$); \item qubit measurement (once by the Verifier, twice by the Other Party); \item application of the $X$ gate (never or once, by the Verifier); \item application of the $Z$ gate (never or once, by the Verifier); \item binary variable check ($3$ by the Verifier; $k+1$ by the Other Party). \end{itemize} Considering that teleportation subsystems are always included in QRNA nodes (\textit{e.g.}, to support entanglement swapping), the only part of the quantum circuit that is specific for \textsf{AC1} is the one that includes the $H$ gate and the measurement gate at the Verifier (yellow-colored in Figure \ref{fig:AC1-BlockDiagram}).
-The total amount of dispatched classical bits is $k+3$, one more than \textsf{NA2010}.
+\textsf{AC1} consists of $m$ repetitions of the following operations: \begin{itemize} \item classical bit dispatching ($k+1$ by the Verifier, where $k$ is the size of the identifier that specifies which qubit pair is being checked, and $1$ is for $s$; $2$ by the Prover); \item preparation of a qubit with state $|\psi\rangle$ (once by the Prover) \item application of the CNOT gate (once by the Prover); \item application of the $H$ gate (once by the Prover, never or once by the Verifier depending on $s$); \item qubit measurement (once by the Verifier, twice by the Prover); \item application of the $X$ gate (never or once, by the Verifier); \item application of the $Z$ gate (never or once, by the Verifier); \item binary variable check ($3$ by the Verifier; $k+1$ by the Prover). \end{itemize} The total amount of dispatched classical bits is $k+3$, one more than \textsf{NA2010}.

-\textsf{AC1} is more efficient than \textsf{NA2010}, considering the number of sacrificed entangled qubit pairs.
+\textsf{AC1} is more efficient than \textsf{NA2010}, considering the number of sacrificed Bell states.
 By checking $m=5$ qubit pairs with \textsf{AC1}, the attacker is caught with probability $p_m = 1 - (3/4)^{5} = 0.7626$.
 With $m=10$, the probability is $p_m = 0.9436$.
-To get $p_m = 0.99$, it is necessary to check $m=17$ qubit pairs --- with respect to \textsf{NA2010}, $50$\% less qubit pairs are sacrificed.
+To get $p_m = 0.99$, it is necessary to check $m=17$ Bell pairs --- with respect to \textsf{NA2010}, $50$\% less Bell states are sacrificed.